Watercolor and photography

 Lightship II

 The classic perspective of capturing the lightship with the Elbphilharmonie in the background on watercolor or photographic paper.
 The positions of the painter and photographer differ slightly.
-And although the lightship is closer to the edge in the painter's shot, it is still more at the center of the action than in the photograph.
+And although the lightship is closer to the edge in the painter's work, it is nevertheless much more central to the scene than in the photograph.

 Feuerschiff Hamburg II im Hamburger Hafen mit der Elbphilharmonie, ein Aquarell von Stephanie Hartstang, Atelier Südereiche